atonne/atonne/README.md

 - 🌱 I’m currently learning Spring boot </br>
 - 📫 How to reach me: 5442654@gmail.com </br>
 - ⚡ Fun fact: I play basketball is my life eventhough i play not well :(
-- 💬 Also i studying: Japanese and English
+- 💬 Also i'm studying: Japanese and English

 ## 🚀 Languages and Tools: